 Cacophonic Correspondence with the river Itchen

-Join the youth-led group Guardians of the River Itchen for a unique creative workshop transforming environmental concern into artistic expression.
-Together, we'll collectively create a cacophonic love letter to the River Itchen - a powerful, multi-voiced tribute to this vital waterway running through our community.
+Together, you will collectively create a cacophonic love letter to the River Itchen - a powerful, multi-voiced tribute to this vital waterway running through our community.

 The River Itchen faces mounting pressures from pollution and climate emergency.
 This workshop provides space to learn about the beings living in the river and current threats it faces, before channeling your emotions about these environmental challenges into meaningful creative work.